Limits for realizing single photons: Local measurements and strictly localized states

-We cannot immediately make the same restriction in $k$ for the state produced by the source $\ket{\psi}$, since the maxima in \eqref{F_MAX_1XI} and \eqref{F_MAX_1G} are to be taken over \emph{all} strictly localized states, thus also over states containing $k < 0$.
+We cannot immediately make the same restriction in $k$ for the state produced by the source $\ket{\psi}$, since the maxima in \eqref{F_MAX_1XI} and \eqref{F_MAX_1G} are to be taken over \emph{all} strictly localized states, thus also over states containing $k < 0$ modes.
 However, we will divide the analysis into two parts: When considering all possible source states $\ket{\psi}$, as we will do in the derivations of the upper bounds for the maximum fidelities, we have to account for states containing modes with $k < 0$.
 On the other hand, when picking specific examples of source states $\ket{\psi}$, as we will do for the lower bounds, we will restrict our attention to $k > 0$ (this is of course assuming that having a strictly localized state $\ket{\psi}$ with only $k > 0$ modes is possible in the first place, which will be shown to be the case).

-For source states $\ket{\psi}$ only containing $k > 0$, we can express their corresponding Licht or unitary operators in terms of $a(\omega)$ and $a^\dagger(\omega)$.
-We can also simplify the source requirement \eqref{U_A} since we can split $A(x, t)$ from \eqref{A_x_t} into one integral over $k > 0$ and another over $k < 0$.
-The latter automatically commutes with $U$, meaning that it is sufficient to check that
+For source states $\ket{\psi}$ only containing $k > 0$ modes, the corresponding source operator $U$ also contains only $k > 0$ and can thus be expressed in terms of $a(\omega)$ and $a^\dagger(\omega)$.
+In this case, we can also simplify requirement \eqref{U_A}, since we can split $A(x, t)$ from \eqref{A_x_t} into one integral over $k > 0$ and another over $k < 0$.
+For sources $U$ only containing $k > 0$ modes, the latter integral automatically commutes with $U$, meaning that it is sufficient to check that

 for